 PHC’s student-run club participates in the National Collegiate Conference Association, which holds its National Model United Nations conference in New York City every year.

 Model United Nations is an academic simulation of the United Nations and aims to give students first-hand experience in multilateral diplomacy.

 It brings together students from a variety of different countries, backgrounds, and political views to discuss solutions to global issues such a nuclear proliferation and human trafficking.

 At the conference, students from across the globe represent delegations from different countries and serve in UN committees, such as the Security Council, the World Trade Organization, and the General Assembly.

 Acting as foreign diplomats, students are expected to remain in-character, referring to each other only by country name.
 The contest helps students to better understand the purpose and methods of the UN—which students from more conservative schools typically view with deep skepticism—and to see global affairs from an international perspective.
 Such a perspective, says PHC Chancellor Dr. Michael Farris, is crucial to leaders in this day and age.

-NMUN is currently a student club at PHC and does not receive academic credit.
-In 2009, 2011 and 2012 students raised their own funding and earned Outstanding Delegation at nationals, making PHC one of only 18 schools out of over 300 participating internationally to receive this highest honor.
+PHC regularly earns the "Outstanding Delegation" awarded, making PHC one of only 18 schools of over 300 participating internationally to receive this highest honor.